Naama Geva-Zatorsky, Ph.D. – Principal Investigator

 Nadav graduated from Tel-Aviv University with a B.Sc. in Chemistry and Biology.
 He then enrolled in the Medical school at the Technion.
 Currently, Nadav is working as an MD-PhD student in Naama’s lab.
 When Nadav learned that Bacteriophages interact directly with the human body, he found it impolite not to interact back with them.
 Nadav is trying to find how the presence of certain bacteriophages affect and interact with the human immune system.
 Nadav believes that all bacteriophages, bacteria, and eukaryotes were created equal and hopes to find a peaceful solution to the eons-old conflict between them.

-Dana graduated with her B.Sc. in Biotechnology and Food Engineering at the Technion.
-In 2017, she participated in the International Genetically Engineered Machine (iGEM) competition, focusing on interactions between allergies, autoimmune diseases and the immune system using synthetic biology.
-Dana was passionate about the marvelous human immune system, and joined the Geva-Zatorsky lab to study the immunomodulatory microbial molecules produced by the human gut microbiota and how they interact with the immune system.
-When she can’t sleep, she tries counting bacterial colonies.
+Dana graduated with honors with a B.Sc. in Biotechnology and Food Engineering from the Technion.
+In 2017, she participated in the International Genetically Engineered Machine (iGEM) competition, focusing on interactions between allergies, autoimmune diseases, and the immune system using synthetic biology.
+Dana is passionate about the marvelous human immune system and joined the Geva-Zatorsky lab to study inter-kingdom communications – how bacteriophages affect mammalian cells within the human gut ecosystem.
+Dana completed her M.Sc. studies and is currently continuing working in the lab on her project.

 Noa received her B.Sc. in Biochemical engineering from the Technion.
 She worked for a year as a Research and Development Assistant at Melcap, a medical device company, and is currently volunteering in “Engineers Without Borders” at the Technion.
 Noa joined Naama’s lab to characterize bacterial-derived immunomodulatory molecules in order to understand their mechanistic interactions that have therapeutic potential.